Loyola University Maryland

 CPaMS Scholars will kick off with a one-day meeting to be held the day before Loyola's Fall Welcome Weekend for all new students.
 This pre-orientation session is designed to welcome the Scholars to Loyola and encourage them to begin naturally forming a community with one another and the management team, before Loyola's activities for first-year students get underway.
 Scholars' parents and immediate family members are also invited to meet CPaMS faculty and mentors and to learn more about the program and its requirements.

-During their first year, all Scholars participate in Messina, Loyola’s living learning program.
-As part of the program, Scholars are registered in the same section of Introduction to Computer Science for the fall semester.
-Their experience with Messina will be interdisciplinary, focused with a concentration on physics applications and will include a variety of mentors and advisors who will promote and inform students of extra- and co-curricular opportunities in STEM.
+All first year students at Loyola participate in Messina, Loyola’s first year program.
+As part of the program, Scholars are registered in the same section of Introduction to Computer Science (CS151) for the fall semester, and take a core course together in the spring.
+CPaMS Scholars will have their Computer Science instructor as their first year academic advisor ("core advisor"), and a student mentor ("Evergreen") who has a major in one of the CPaMS majors.
+Their experience with Messina will include a variety of mentors and advisors who will promote and inform students of extra- and co-curricular opportunities in STEM.
+The main difference for CPaMS Scholars, compared to other first year students at Loyola, is the STEM focus of their Messina experience.

-Scholars in their second year will be registered in a one-credit colloquium that focuses on STEM opportunities.
+Scholars in their second year will register for a one-credit colloquium in the fall semester that focuses on STEM opportunities.
 Speakers from academia, industry, and government will talk about internships, research, and career options available to them in STEM.
 Scholars will be encouraged to interact with these speakers in order to form a network of STEM professionals.
 The colloquium will also prepare them to apply and participate in research and/or internship opportunities the following summer which may include Loyola’s Hauber Summer Research Fellowship.

 Scholars in their third year will participate in an interdisciplinary experience of their choice.
 One option is to take a three-credit computational data science course in which they learn tools for acquiring, cleaning, analyzing, exploring, and visualizing data.
+The CPaMS Director will assist students in deciding how to meet their interdisciplinary requirement.
 For the full list of options, see the Third Year CPaMS Requirements webpage.

-Fourth Year Scholars and Career Services and Graduate School Preparation
+Fourth Year Scholars: Career Services and Graduate School Preparation